-The project is an undeveloped gold project located around 130km north of the town of Southern Cross (WA) and 400km north-east of Perth.
+The Marda Gold Mine is located 130km north of the town of Southern Cross and 400km north-east of Perth.
 The project consists of a number of shallow unmined gold deposits.

 The project consists of four nearby pits (Dolly Pot, Dugite, Python and Goldstream) within the Central Marda area and two outlying pits, Golden Orb and King Brown, located 13 and 20km away respectively.